Trumpkin’s Notes On Barrels

 • Too Little Volume Per Bather – For healthy air a sauna should have a minimum of 3 m³ (100 cubic feet) per person (assuming proper ventilation), barrels often have about 1/3 this amount.

-• No Heat Cavity Above The Door – Every time the door opens a significant amount of heat escapes to be replaced by cold air.
-Besides being uncomfortable and increasing stratification, this gets expensive and is one reason why in reality barrels cost 2-5x as much to heat vs proper cabin saunas.
+• No Heat Cavity Above The Door – Every time the door opens a bit of heat escapes to be replaced by cold air.
+Besides being uncomfortable and increasing stratification, this gets expensive and is one reason why in reality barrels can cost 2-5x as much to heat vs proper cabin saunas.

 • Leaks and Water Stains